grigortodorov/rag-best-practices/docs/13-toolkit.md

 ## Scope and honesty

-This toolkit is intentionally small: local document ingest, character/heading chunking, a hybrid search *stub* (not a production retriever), and a four-dimension scorecard.
+This toolkit is intentionally small: local document ingest, character/heading chunking, hybrid search / rewrite / rerank *stubs* (not a production retriever), citation formatting helpers, and a four-dimension scorecard.
 It is **not** an embedder or benchmark suite.
 Do not treat demo scores as product metrics; wire your own gold set and retrieval metrics as described in [04 — Evaluation](04-evaluation.md).

 ## Next